Poincar\'e Duality in abstract 6-functor formalisms: First Chern classes

 \begin{construction} Let $f\colon \bf{P}^{1}_Y \to Y$ be the relative projective line with a trace morphism $\rm{tr}\colon f_* \bf{1}_{\bf{P}^1_Y}\langle 1\rangle \to \bf{1}_Y$.
 By the $(f_*, f^!)$-adjunction, it also defines the {\it adjoint trace} morphism

 \end{construction}

-\begin{lemma} Let $\cal{D}$ be a $6$-functor formalism satisfying the excision axiom, and $c_1$ is a theory of first Chern classes.
-Then $\cal{D}$ is motivic (see Definition~\ref{defn:motivic-6-functors}). \end{lemma} \begin{proof} Firstly, we note that Lemma~\ref{lemma:canonical-cycle-classes} constructs a theory of cycle maps underlying $c_1$.
+\begin{lemma} Let $\cal{D}$ be a $6$-functor formalism satisfying the excision axiom and let $c_1$ be a theory of first Chern classes.
+Then $\cal{D}$ is weakly motivic (see Definition~\ref{defn:motivic-6-functors}). \end{lemma} \begin{proof} Firstly, we note that Lemma~\ref{lemma:canonical-cycle-classes} constructs a theory of cycle maps underlying $c_1$.
 Furthermore, Theorem~\ref{thm:theory-is-strong-theory} implies that $c_1$ is a strong theory of first Chern classes.
 Therefore, Corollary~\ref{cor:first-chern-cycle-theory} ensures that any smooth morphism is cohomologically smooth.
-So we only need to show that $\cal{D}$ is $\bf{A}^1$-invariant.
+So we only need to show that $\cal{D}$ is weakly $\bf{A}^1$-invariant.